Isn’t chocolate pudding the perfect little comfort food? Easy and quick to make, and good in any season?

 Whisk starch and cocoa together in a medium-size pot.
 Put on medium heat.
 Pour in the milk while stirring continuously with a whisk.
 The only hard part of this recipe is that you do have to continue stirring this mixture until you feel it thickening.
 This takes a few minutes, and I usually have a magazine at the ready and stir while I read.
 (If you don’t stir it all the time, you risk the milk burning or the starch clumping; both will ruin the pudding.)

-Pour pudding into small bowls and decorate with a few slivered almonds once you see a skin form.
+Pour pudding into small bowls and decorate with a few slivered almonds.
 Refrigerate a few hours until firm.
 (My grandmother actually did not refrigerate it, and it still got solid.)

 This recipe serves four but can be easily adjusted if you figure 1/4 liter (250 ml – roughly one cup) of milk per person.